broileri/Linky/README.md

 - 21.8. su - 2h
 - 22.8. ma - 4h
 - 23.8. ti - 2h
-- 24.8. ke - 4h + 00->
+- 24.8. ke - 6,5h
 - 25.8. to -
 - 26.8. pe -

-Yhteensä: 19h
+Yhteensä: 25,5h

 # TODO

-- link entering fixes ui
+- UI: valid link message/instruction
-- delete post (and attached comments)
-- delete only own post
+- UI: long descriptions fit on page
-- show score on view
+- UI: show negative scores as red
-- feature vote once: Only allow users to vote once.
+- feature: allow users to vote only once per link
-- feature number of comments: Display the number of comments next to each post on the main page
+- feature: display the number of comments next to each post on the main page
-- feature hide new comments box: hide the 'new comment' and 'new post' input box until a user clicks a button to see the field
+- feature: hide new comments box: hide the 'new comment' and 'new post' input box until a user clicks a button to see the field
-- animations/delays for upvotes/downvotes?
+- UI: animations for upvotes/downvotes
-- looks
+- UI: bckgrnd etc.
-- error msgs
+- error/success msgs (post deletion, post addition, comment addition)
 - mlab & ...heroku?
+- public repo

-- account settings
+- account settings?
+- delete only own post (server side)
 - link categories/tags (show posts tagged as, search tags)
-- newest links first?
+- newest links on main page?
+- search?
+- show links user has upvoted?
+- show user's posted links/comments?
-- postaaja & linkki tooltippiin
+- poster & link to tooltip?
+- allow user to comment a link without opening view?